 “Kidney Beans actually heal and help maintain kidney function and yes, they look exactly like the human kidneys.”
 Not really.
 Actually kidney beans could be bad for you if you have kidney disease.
 They have general health benefits, but they’re not the miracle food the email wanted to claim.

 Celery, Bok Choy, Rhubarb and many more look just like bones.
 But the don’t necessarily contribute to bone health, and the claim that they are 25% sodium (like bones) is completely ludicrous.
 However, the are really good foods to include in your diet. (further reading: Celery at WHFoods.com)

 The claim was that avocados, eggplant and pears benefit the health and function of the womb and cervix of the female.
 It’s a nice thought because they look just like these organs.
 However, that specific result hasn’t really been shown.
-They are a good source of nutrient and should be a part of your fat consumption. (further reading: 10 Great Health Benefits of Avocado)
+They are a good source of nutrients. (further reading: 10 Great Health Benefits of Avocado)